MicrosoftDocs/azure-dev-docs/articles/python/tutorial-containerize-simple-web-app-for-app-service.md

 This tutorial shows you how to deploy a Python [Flask][5] or [FastAPI][6] web app to [Azure App Service][1] using the [Web App for Containers][2] feature.
 Web App for Containers provides an easy on-ramp for developers to take advantage of the fully managed Azure App Service platform, but who also want a single deployable artifact containing an app and all of its dependencies.
 For more information about using containers in Azure, see [Comparing Azure container options][3].

 In this tutorial, you use the [Docker CLI][7] and [Docker][12] to optionally create a Docker image and test it locally.
-And, you use the [Azure CLI][8] to create a Docker image in Azure and deploy it to Azure App Service.
+And, you use the [Azure CLI][8] to create a Docker image in an [Azure Container Registry][11] and deploy it to Azure App Service.
+The web app is configured with its system-assigned **[managed identity](/azure/active-directory/managed-identities-azure-resources/overview)** (passwordless connections) and Azure role-based access to pull the Docker image from the Azure Container Registry.
 You can also deploy with [Visual Studio Code][9] with the [Azure Tools Extension][10] installed.
 For an example of building and creating a Docker image to run on Azure Container Apps, see [Deploy a Flask or FastPI web app on Azure Container Apps][4].

 > [!NOTE]
 > This tutorial shows creating a Docker image that can then be run on App Service.
 This is not required to use App Service.
 You can deploy code directly from a local workspace to App Service without creating a Docker image.
 For an example, see [Quickstart: Deploy a Python (Django or Flask) web app to Azure App Service](/azure/app-service/quickstart-python?toc=/azure/developer/python/toc.json&bc=/azure/developer/python/breadcrumb/toc.json).